 Isla's lucky population numbers some 2,000 souls, and in summer it seems there are as many biting bugs per person.
 Bring plenty of mosquito repellent.
-There is Internet at most hotels and several ATMs on the island (some smaller businesses accept cash only, so visit an ATM to stock up before you get here, just in case).
+Many locals use baby oil as a natural repellent against no-seeums, also known as biting midges.
+There is Internet at most hotels and several ATMs on the island (some smaller businesses accept cash only).

 There are less-expensive lodgings for those who eschew conventional beds in favor of fresh air and a hammock.
-Since it's a small island, it's easy to check several lodgings and make your choice.
-Hotel owners can help you set up bird-watching, fishing, and whale shark-viewing expeditions.
+Because it's a small island, it's easy to check several lodgings and make your choice.
+Hotel owners can help you set up bird-watching, fishing, and whale shark–viewing expeditions.
+Most restaurants serve fresh fish, but salmon and tuna are not local and were probably shipped in (and previously frozen) from Cancún.

 Isla Holbox at a Glance